zelite/courserapitch/index.md

 1. Select the cities you want to visit (limited city choices in this beta version)
 2. Select in which city you want to start your trip.
 3. Our super amazing algorithms find you the shortest trip through all the cities!
-  + You don´'t visit the same city twice.
+  + You don't visit the same city twice.
   + You come back to the city where you began.

 ## Tell me more!